victorarias/victorarias.github.com/_posts/2013-08-10-quacking-the-duck.md

 ##Refactoring

 The most obvious but worth mention consequence of duck typing is how it makes refactoring easier: the ["Replace Conditional with Polymorphism"](http://www.refactoring.com/catalog/replaceConditionalWithPolymorphism.html) and ["Replace Type Code with Strategy/State"](http://www.refactoring.com/catalog/replaceTypeCodeWithStateStrategy.html) refactorings, just to name a few, are much simpler and fast to do when you don't have to care about types, but only about behavior.

+##The Dark Side

+*appended section*

+Not having a compiler to watch your back can be dangerous.
+A professional Ruby programmer **(1)** shall never forget that he or she have the responsibility to test the codebase and assert its behavior, and **(2)** have to write clean code and refactor smells.
+Ruby code must always be well-written, otherwise the risk of a debugging nightmare is just too high.

+Also, dynamic languages are best suited for small-to-mid-sized software.
+My experience showed me that is better to split applications into smaller ones when they become too complex, and this practice is even more important when dealing with dynamic languages - a reddit user made the point of having to rename a function used across a 100k LOC codebase, and I just can't say that it is easy to accomplish that.
+Dealing with a **published** interface is just hard - sometimes is better to just "mark it" as obsolete.

 ##Conclusion